edgiese/blog/posts/2021-05-22-01-the-comforter.md

 to think that this same Spirit is active in our own time.

 Pastor Ely preached last week from the same portion of John's gospel as we read today.
-Our readings don't alway smove forward; in fact, last week's reading actually comes after today's.
+Our readings don't always move forward; in fact, last week's reading actually comes after today's.
 But Pastor Ely spoke about how John was remembering Jesus and writing his Gospel for people who felt that the world was a hostile place for their beliefs.
 By the time John was